Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-profile-api.md

 !!!note

-    This feature is available in accounts with Amplitude Recommend.
+    This feature is available in accounts with Amplitude Audiences.

 Retrieves a single computation by ID.
-Find the computation ID by navigating to the computation in the Recommend web app and copying the ID at the end of the URL.
+Find the computation ID by navigating to the computation in the Audiences web app and copying the ID at the end of the URL.
 The ID is bold in this example:

 <recommend.amplitude.com/org/00000/computations/**t14bqib**>